Perfect Pumpkin Cinnamon Rolls are made with pumpkin both in the dough and in the filling for maximum pumpkin flavor!

 What temperature should the milk be?

 The milk should be warm to the touch (between 100 and 110 degrees).
-You can use 1% up to whole milk.
-I’ll never recommend using skim milk for anything.
+You can use 1% up to whole milk, but not skim milk.

 Can the salt be reduced for a low sodium diet?